-The more you know about and understand your medicines, the more likely you are to take them properly and safely.
+The more you know about and understand your medicines, the more likely you are to take them safely.

-When you are prescribed a new medicine, ask your doctor, nurse or pharmacist questions so you understand the key things you need to know about it.
+When you are prescribed a new medicine, ask your doctor, nurse or pharmacist questions to help you understand the key things you need to know.
 You may have lots of questions but here are a few examples to get you started.

 1. What is the name of my medicine?

-You may not remember it, so it may be useful to write it down.
-You may want to write the name in a way that helps you remember such as how it sounds to say it.
-For example paracetamol can be written as pa-ra-see-ta-mol.
+You may not remember the name of your medicine, so it may be useful to write it down.
+You may want to write the name in a way that helps you remember, such as how it sounds to say it.
+For example, paracetamol can be written as pa-ra-see-ta-mol.

 Many medicines have at least two different names:

 - the brand name – this is created by the pharmaceutical company that made the medicine